 The semester credit hours will depend on the course itself and the specialized path you chose.

-How Long Do Welders Go to School?
+How Long Do Welders Need To Go To School?

 The duration of welding programs in vocation schools and colleges depend on the course itself, and the institution.
 Students have to complete 41-42 credit hours on an average to finish the welding program.